WisdmLabs/moodle-format_remuiformat/README.md

 Free Software
 =============
-The Edwiser RemUI Course Format is 'free' software under the terms of the GNU GPLv3 License, please see 'COPYING.txt'.
+The Edwiser Course Format is 'free' software under the terms of the GNU GPLv3 License, please see 'COPYING.txt'.

 The primary source is on add-git-downloadable-link